openstack-infra/zuul/doc/source/admin/monitoring.rst

          .. stat:: total_changes
             :type: counter

-            The number of change for this project processed by the pipeline since Zuul started.
+            The number of changes for this project processed by the pipeline since Zuul started.

 As an example, given a job named `myjob` triggered by the `gate` pipeline